 As a non-profit organization, the FCEF graciously accepts tax-deductible monetary donations from generous businesses and the individuals.
 Donors may designate contributions to any of the programs listed below.

 Leadership Fayette County Free program for selected Fayette County high school juniors to promote essential leadership qualities while providing first hand experiences in the business, government, and tourism sectors of Fayette County, West Virginia.
+Send your donation by mail or by PayPal.
 Read More

 Wolf Creek Wanderers Free 5-day summer program for those entering grades 8 - college, exploring Natural Science at Wolf Creek Park's New River Birding & Nature Center's Wetlands and Woodlands.
 More Info to Come - Updates in Progress

 New River Birding & Nature Center With a gorgeous view in any season, this gem of a spot drips with migrating birds and overflows with plant and wild life.
 Since 2008, the New River Birding & Nature Center serves as an environmental education hub for residents, businesses, and visitors from across and beyond West Virginia.
 School groups, families, and anyone who visits the site benefits from programs, guided field trips, and self-interpretive activities unavailable anywhere else in the region.
-Read More
+You can help us maintain and extend the Wetlands Boardwalk in the outdoor classroom for all ages at New River Birding & Nature Center.
+Send your donation by mail or by PayPal.
+Contact Us.
+Learn More